Concordium/concordium-base/idiss/README.md

 ## `create_identity_object`

-This creates the identity object, the initial account data, and the anonymity revocation record.
+This creates the version 0 identity object, the initial account data, and the anonymity revocation record.

 The arguments are
 - `ip_info`, the public keys of the identity provider, same as for `validate_request`